-The water filter on a refrigerator removes contaminants from the water and ice it dispenses.
-Most refrigerator water filters simply remove chlorine as required by their NSF 42 certification, and aren’t strong enough to strain out the more dangerous contaminants.
+The water filter on most refrigerators removes contaminants from the water and ice it dispenses.
+Most refrigerator water filters simply remove chlorine as required by their NSF 42 certification and aren’t strong enough to strain out the more dangerous contaminants.

-The CDCP (Center for Disease Control & Prevention) estimates that as many as 30 million Americans become sick as a result of ingesting contaminated water every single year.
+The CDC (Center for Disease Control & Prevention) estimates that as many as 30 million Americans become sick from ingesting contaminated water every year.

-LG refrigerator water filters are far more sophisticated, and can help to remove:
+LG refrigerator water filters are far more sophisticated and can remove:

-Many of these chemicals were part of the process that were used to clean your water in the first place, and mainly just don’t taste good.
-Others, such as the metals, can be extremely harmful if they are allowed to build up in your body.
+Many of these chemicals were part of the process used to clean your water in the first place and mainly just don’t taste good.
+Others, such as metals, can be extremely harmful if they are allowed to build up in your body.

-Removing certain contaminants from your water will have a big impact on the flavor of your water, and is obviously better for your health; giving you good, clean water that still has all the healthy minerals that should be there and contribute to nutrition.
+Removing contaminants from your water will impact your water’s flavor and be better for your health, giving you good, clean water that still has all the healthy minerals that should be there and contribute to nutrition.

 Step-By-Step Instructions For Replacing Your LG Refrigerator’s Water Filter